Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03a Public Factions/The Gilded Hammer Union.md

 ## Overview
 ### Description
-> [[01 Campaign/02 Factions/03 Organization/03a Public Factions/The Guilded Hammer Union|The Guilded Hammer Union]] is one of the most respected artisan guilds in Kanda.
+> [[01 Campaign/02 Factions/03 Organization/03a Public Factions/The Gilded Hammer Union|The Gilded Hammer Union]] is one of the most respected artisan guilds in Kanda.
 Representing smiths, relic-crafters, and material specialists, the Union controls the production of refined alloys, Pre-Rising weapon housing, and enchanted containment frames.
 They protect guild independence, regulate quality standards, and oppose both criminal smuggling of relics and reckless magitech tampering.

 ### Oaths
 > “Strike true, temper fair, forge legacy.”